 From enhancing the customer experience to preventing fraud, insurance companies have their hands full.
 But these challenges aren’t without solutions.
 Good data management is the common factor among companies that are successful in taking on each new challenge.

-One example is an insurance company from Europe.
-In its efforts to become a ‘total digital insurer,’ the company used the GDPR regulation as a catalyst for meeting its goal.
+One example is INTERAMERICAN (shown in the video above).
+In its efforts to become a "total digital insurer," Interamerican used the GDPR regulation as a catalyst for meeting its goal.
 In other words, it teamed up digital goals with the goal of meeting the upcoming GDPR deadline.
-The insurer's data management program is recognized as vital in allaying any concerns customers may have about how their personal data is managed, and whether it's being exposed due to technologies like the Internet of Things.
-The company's program is part of a wider data governance framework in which they have developed a partnership with SAS that safeguards the insurance company's policies and procedures in terms of the availability, completeness and accuracy of the information and data being managed.
+The INTERAMERICAN data management program is recognized as vital in allaying any concerns customers may have about how their personal data is managed, and whether it's being exposed due to technologies like the Internet of Things.
+The INTERAMERICAN program is part of a wider data governance framework in which they have developed a partnership with SAS that safeguards the insurance company's policies and procedures in terms of the availability, completeness and accuracy of the information and data being managed.
 This company knew that the GDPR should not be seen as a burden – but an opportunity.

 How can other insurers develop a similar data management program – one that addresses compliance concerns while positively influencing other business endeavors at an enterprise level?
 At SAS, we’ve developed a five-phase approach for managing data that not only assists with compliance, but also serves as a framework for enterprisewide data governance and data management programs.
 It includes: